 The offices of Chairman of the Board and CEO are held by separate individuals to maintain effective oversight and accountability at Board and Management levels.
-As Chairman of the Board, Mr Ng Win Kong Daryl bears responsibility for the workings of the Board.
-Mr Koh Chee Boon, who served as Group CEO until 31 December 2022, bore responsibility for the overall running of the Group's businesses.
-Mr Ong Yuh Hwang, who assumed the role of CEO on 1 January 2023, has since taken over such responsibility.
+As Chairman of the Board, Mr Ng Win Kong Daryl is responsible for the workings of the Board.
+Mr Ong Yuh Hwang, who has served as CEO since 1 January 2023, is responsible for the overall running of the Group's businesses.
 This division of responsibilities between the Chairman and the CEO is set out in writing in the Board's Terms of Reference.
+There is no familial relationship between the Chairman, Mr Ng Win Kong Daryl, and Mr Ong Yuh Hwang.